 During the Packer years, he and his wife welcomed three children— twin sons and a daughter, a member of Nightingale’s Class of 2027.
 When he’s not running a school, Mr. Burke can be seen running marathons, walking his dog in Central Park, or seeking New York’s best pizza.

-President of the Board of the Independent School Admission Association of Greater New York (ISAAGNY), President of the Board of the National Coalition of Girls’ Schools, Founding Board Member for Riley’s Way Foundation and Summer Steps.
+President of the Board of the National Coalition of Girls’ Schools, Founding Board Member for Riley’s Way Foundation and Summer Steps.
 Mr. Burke has previously served on the Board of Packer Collegiate Institute and The Browning School.